Powerful storm in Great Lakes drawing blast of cold, strong winds into eastern U.S.

 About 5,000 feet above sea level, largely uninhibited by friction, air often flows quickly around storms in “low-level jets.”
 These atmospheric streams of fast-moving wind can lead to damaging surface gusts under certain conditions.

 Because of the intensity of this Great Lakes storm, the associated low-level jet features unusually strong wind speeds.
 The atmosphere has a tendency to form a “cap” of relatively warm air a few thousand feet above the ground, which often inhibits the brisk winds of a low-level jet from fully mixing down to the surface.
-But some gusts can, especially if the cap is high enough up or if the low-level jet is unusually strong.
+But some gusts can, especially if the cap is high enough or if the low-level jet is unusually strong.

 Through Monday night, many parts of the Upper Midwest and interior Northeast could see gusts of at least 40 to 50 mph, especially areas just downwind of the Great Lakes.
 Early Monday, wind gusts reached around 60 mph near Duluth, Minn.

-The National Weather Service in Buffalo issued a high wind warning, calling for “[d]amaging winds [that] will blow down trees and power lines,” with “[w]idespread power outages … expected.”
+The National Weather Service in Buffalo issued a high-wind warning, calling for “damaging winds [that] will blow down trees and power lines,” with “widespread power outages … expected.”

-Wind advisories cover eastern Wisconsin, northern Illinois, eastern Michigan, northern Ohio, Vermont, and all but southern New York state.
+Wind advisories cover eastern Wisconsin, northern Illinois, eastern Michigan, northern Ohio, Vermont and all but southern New York state.

 As wind howls across the eastern Great Lakes, it will pile water against the shores in a surge event that could lead to minor coastal inundation.
-Lakeshore flood advisories and warnings have been issued for some counties that border the Lakes, including for Buffalo.
+Lakeshore flood advisories and warnings have been issued for some counties that border the lakes, including for Buffalo.